wwieder/biogeochem_testbed/README.md

 # biogeochem_testbed_1.0
 Soil biogeochemical testbed
 Code Repository
-Created by Will Wieder & Melannie Hartman:
+Created by Will Wieder, Melannie Hartman, & Ben Sulman:
 Updated Sept 5, 2017

 User’s manual and technical documentation for the biogeochemical testbed submitted for review to Global Change Biology, Aug 2017.